SwapnilSMane/Statistical-Analysis-of-WhatsApp-chat/README.md

 # Statistical-Analysis-of-WhatsApp-chat

-This is an statistical analysis of whatsapp group chat.
+<b>This is a statistical analysis of the WhatsApp group chat.
+This will give the answer to all these questions.
+In which period of time and date more chatting has done?
+Who is more active in chat?
+which words are used more frequently?
+Who is going to send more media in the chat?
+What is the activeness of each user in the chat?  and more

 For security reason not provide chat file.